CarbonLDP/carbonldp-js-sdk/doc/README.md

 createNamedFragment( slug:string,  object:Object ):Carbon.NamedFragment.Class
 ```

-Creates a NamedFragment from the object provided and the slug specified.
+Creates a `Carbon.NamedFragment.Class` from the object provided and the slug specified.

 *Parameters*